cesarmiquel/apple-2-dev/readme.md

 - `blank-dos.dsk` - A Blank DOS image
 - `linapple.conf` - Default configuration for LinApple
 - `DiskBrowser.jar` - Diskbrowser tool to inspect `dsk` images.

+### Random notes

+- To use Mame: You need to have the apple2c.zip **on the same directory** where you're running mame then do:

+`mame -verbose -debug -rp . apple2c -flop1 ../../tests/dos-3.3.dsk`